jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

--   Can you describe a situation in which you feel hindered by the tools you are using?
 -  When do you feel hindered or slowed down?
 -  Can you show me how you circumvent this from happening?
+-  What will happen if you can’t solve this problem?

 </div>

 Asking for problems provides some good starting points for designing (as you can try to avoid the problems with a better solution).

-The answers will tell you something about the motivations of the user too (e.g. »I would like to… but I can’t do this, because…«).
+Problems are easily communicated and the need for a solution is often very clear.
+Thus they provide a good starting point when convincing others …

+* …that changes to a product/concept need to be made
+* …that your research makes sense and helps to avoid such problems.

+However, only dealing with problems would lead to pathching exisitng solutions.
+If you want to create new ways of approaching things, you need to connect problems to the underlying motivations by asking for the difficulties a problem causes.

 Naturally, the three general aspects of activities, motivations and problems are just giving you a starting point for developing your questions.
 Use them to create questions suitable for your own research.

 When you have started with gathering data you can further refine your questions.
 You will get new ideas or want to refine questions since you tried them and may notice shortcomings or opportunities.

 For example, in the research on graphic design I noticed that idea generation during work was important for the participants and an interesting topic to research.
 Thus, I added questions like »How do you generate new ideas?« or »How do you know if an idea you have works?«.

 Note that I did not ask directly »Do you generate ideas while implementing designs?«.
 This would be a question that  urges to be answered with »yes« or »no«.
 Such short answers do not yield the context we need, the reasons for actions and the course of events to know not only how work is done but why it is done.

-In later sections we will have a further look at the does and dont’s of questions.
+In later sections we will have a further look at the do's and dont’s of questions.

 ## Write a cheat sheet